grrr-amsterdam/guidelines/docker/README.md

   - Example commands you would run here:
     - `$ dce db mysql -uroot -psecret my_database`
     - `$ dce db mysqldump -uroot -psecret my_database > my_data.sql`
 - **router** - A [Traefik](https://containo.us/traefik/)-running container that provides routing for your app.
 We configure this router to enable {projectname}.localhost.
 It also provides a neat dashboard with an overview of running containers at [localhost:8080](http://localhost:8080).
+Be aware that this container binds to port 80 so can only run one container.
 - **builder** - A container running node and yarn, used to build your front-end assets.
   - Example commands you would run here:
     - `$ dcr builder yarn install`